 Can I insure myself on a car that already has an insurance policy?
 We explain the complex matter that is double insurance.

 It’s a common misconception that it’s always illegal to get insured on a car somebody else has already insured.
-However, that is not the case and an existing insurance policy is a prerequisite for all Veygo policies.
+However, that’s not the case.
 We’re going to break down the confusing rules about dual car insurance.

 What is dual car insurance?